If you have questions or require assistance please visit Support.

 Elder arrangement

-The changing elders arrangement highlights the way Witnesses are manipulated to fall in line with statements that such changes have come from Jehovah.
+The article "Changes to the Elder's Arrangement" highlights the way Jehovah's Witnesses are manipulated to fall in line by use of statements that changes come from Jehovah.
 When these arrangements fail, it shows Jehovah was not involved at all. more ...

 Faithful & Discreet Slave Changes